idankauf-hub/Protocol2021/README.md

    **const som**- 0xAA <br />
    **const eom**-0xAB
   # Message Type
-  1 - Noraml
+  1 - Noraml <br />
-  2- Ack - the packet is an acknowledgment answer.
+  2- Ack - the packet is an acknowledgment answer for recive the message.